netdata/blog/blog/2023-02-22-monitor-any-sql-metrics-with-netdata/index.md

 sudo ./edit-config python.d/pandas.conf
 ```

-We will use a config like this:
+We will use a config like this in the jobs section of the `pandas.conf` file:

 ```yaml
 wordpress: